ijaspley/HAM-Bridge-Smartthings-Media-Control/README.md

 Add the Media Set Up smartapp and configure it, it will be under Marketplace > My Apps > Media Set Up.

-You will have a Smartthings Media Remote and can call on Alexa to turn on/off/skip/back for iTunes/Spotify.
+You will have a Smartthings Media Remote and can call on Alexa to turn on/off/skip/back for iTunes/Spotify, the buttons can also be added to Harmony Remotes.